• Skip to primary navigation

 🍴 Serving suggestions

 Serve the Christmas fairy cakes at festive gatherings and parties.
-They always make an appearance at our Boxing Day buffet, alongside my puff pastry sausage rolls, Christmas tiffin, Christmas star biscuits, and cranberry and white chocolate blondies!
+They always make an appearance at our Boxing Day buffet, along with puff pastry sausage rolls, Christmas tiffin, Christmas star biscuits, and cranberry and white chocolate blondies!

 Christmas fairy cakes.